chdonncha/Citybuilder-share/README.md

 ### Game hangs when entering a City

 Due to the NAM mod when entering a City for the first time in a new Region, it may take a couple of minutes to load the first City entered.

+---

+### City shows as flat plain on Region view even though there was a City previously there

+- Can temporarily fix by going into the City, saving it then returning to Region view
+- May reencounter this upon restarting the game
+- Noticed this being encountered from [Commit c231cc9](https://github.com/chdonncha/Citybuilder-share/commit/c231cc9bc9ef18e3fde0c467b53f15b9f3803637) onward

+---

+### Game randomly crashing in City

+- Currently no known fix
+- Noticed this being encountered from [Commit c231cc9](https://github.com/chdonncha/Citybuilder-share/commit/c231cc9bc9ef18e3fde0c467b53f15b9f3803637) onward